What is Minimal Art?

 23. Tony Smith

 Tony Smith, born in 1912 in South Orange, New Jersey, the United States of America, passed away in New York City in 1980.
 Smith insists art is not the product of conscious decisions but rather a result of subconscious flashes of ideas.
-These images or ideas hide in his dreams, and it is the task of the artist to identify and capture them, followed by producing them as an object in reality.
+These images or ideas hide in his dreams, and it is the task of the artist to identify and capture them, followed by producing them as objects in reality.

 Tony Smith, The Elevens Are Up, 1963.
 Cast bronze with black patina, two elements – 40.6 × 40.6 × 40.6 cm.
 Edition of 9.
 Courtesy Matthew Marks Gallery.